touying-typ/touying/src/configs.typ

 /// - uncover (function): The function to uncover content.
 The default value is `utils.uncover` function.
 ///
 /// - only (function): The function to show only the content.
 The default value is `utils.only` function.
 ///
+/// - effect (function): The function to add effect to the content.
+The default value is `utils.effect`.
+///
 /// - alternatives-match (function): The function to match alternatives.
 The default value is `utils.alternatives-match` function.
 ///